Why isn't Barracuda blocking email addresses that are listed on the Block List?

 Incoming Email, Spam Filtering, Barracuda, SMTP forward

-I have added many email addresses to the Block List in Barracuda, but emails are still coming through Oracle Service Cloud.
+I have added many email addresses to the Block List in Barracuda, but emails are still coming through Oracle B2C Service.

-The most common reasons for which blocked emails would reach your Oracle Service Cloud site can be related to:
+The most common reasons for which blocked emails would reach your Oracle B2C Service site can be related to:

 - How your SMTP forwarding was configured to redirect emails to the hosted mailbox:

 When setting up SMTP forwarding on your external mail server to redirect emails into a hosted mailbox, it is important to specify the full email address which includes the POD your site is hosted on, like email@example.com.

 - The email address specified in the Reply-To field of the mailboxes table: